COVID-19 crisis could return quickly as infections surge, UK adviser warns | Health

 England's coronavirus crisis could return again surprisingly quickly and the country is not yet out of the woods, the British government's chief medical adviser said, as infections surged ahead of the lifting of legal restrictions.

 British Prime Minister Boris Johnson is removing most pandemic restrictions in England from July 19, saying a rapid rollout of COVID-19 vaccines has largely broken the link between infections and serious illness or death.
-Some scientists are worried, though, with daily reported cases are over 40,000 for the first time since January, and the reproduction "R" number remained above one, indicating a continued exponential growth of cases.
+Some scientists are worried, though.
+Daily reported cases are at their highest since January, while the reproduction "R" number remains above one, indicating a continued exponential growth of cases.

 "It doesn't take many doublings until we're in actually quite scary numbers again ...
 I don't think we should underestimate the fact that we could get into trouble again surprisingly fast," Whitty said.
-The Office for National Statistics Infection Survey, which estimates prevalence and is not sensitive to fluctuations in daily tests, showed that as many as 1 in 95 people in England might have been infected with COVID-19 in the week to July 10.
+The Office for National Statistics estimated as many as 1 in 95 people in England were infected with COVID-19 in the week to July 10, the highest prevalence since February.

+"New cases of Delta will lead to long COVID, hospital admissions and deaths," said James Naismith, Director of the Rosalind Franklin Institute "The ratios between these have been massively changed by the safe and effective vaccines we are administering but the link is not eliminated."

 WRECKING THE ECONOMY Britain's COVID-19 death toll is among the highest in the world but two-thirds of its adult population have been fully vaccinated.